Our History

 Welcome to Bonjour Pain Court - Celebrating the Heart of Our Village!

-Since its inception, the Bonjourpaincourt website has been a treasure trove of files, videos, photos, and interactive media, all dedicated to honoring our beautiful village.
-Over the years, thousands have explored its pages, reminiscing over cherished memories, following daily updates on Facebook, and reliving the rich history of our people and community—stretching back 171 years to the construction of our first church.
-But Pain Court’s roots go even deeper.
-As far back as the early 1800s, settlers began building homes along the Thames River, later expanding into the farmlands known as the Pain Court Block, following the Creek.
+Since its inception, the Bonjour Pain Court website (www.bonjourpaincourt.ca) has been a treasure trove of files, videos, photos, and interactive media, all dedicated to celebrating our beautiful village.
+Over the years, thousands of visitors have explored its pages—reminiscing over cherished memories, following daily updates on Facebook, and rediscovering the rich history of our people and community, stretching back 171 years to the construction of our first church.
+Pain Court’s roots, however, go even deeper.
+As early as the 1800s, settlers began building homes along the Thames River, later expanding into the surrounding farmlands known as the Pain Court Block, following the Creek.

 Today, we take immense pride in our vibrant community, nestled in the Municipality of Chatham-Kent along the Thames River in Southwestern Ontario.
-Known for its rich agricultural heritage, Pain Court has flourished over the years, achieving countless milestones.
-Here on this website, we strive to bring that history to life—with fascinating stories, references to beloved books, and rare archival videos, including footage dating back to 1926.
-Our collection of family photos spans generations, capturing everything from everyday life to the unforgettable 150th Anniversary celebration of 2004.
+Known for its strong agricultural heritage, Pain Court has flourished over generations, achieving countless milestones.
+Through this website, we strive to bring that history to life with engaging stories, references to beloved books, and rare archival videos—including remarkable footage dating back to 1926.
+Our growing collection of family photographs spans generations, capturing both everyday life and special moments, such as the unforgettable 150th Anniversary celebration in 2004.

-And now, we’re expanding!
-Last year we unveiled breathtaking drone footage showcasing the village, its former businesses, industrial sites, schools, and church.
-Plus, we need your help with an incredible project: identifying the faces in thousands of historic photographs!
+And now, we’re expanding even further.
+Last year, we unveiled breathtaking drone footage showcasing the village, its former businesses, industrial sites, schools, and church.
+This year, we are actively revising the History Page—adding new material and links, refining photo selections, and planning additional enhancements, with more to follow in the coming months.

 Stay tuned for new media and fresh updates—you never know what piece of Pain Court history you might uncover.
 Enjoy your visit!